Arnold Plackett

-Arnold Plackett LRIBA (1887 – 3 June 1960) was an 20th century architect based in Long Eaton.
+Arnold Plackett LRIBA (1887 – 3 June 1960) was a 20th century architect based in Long Eaton.

 History

 He was born in 1887 in Breaston, Derbyshire, the son of Augustus Plackett and Fanny Pepper.

 He trained as an architect in the practice of Ernest Hooley, and then established himself in practice around 1910, initially in Central Chambers, Long Eaton, but shortly afterwards he moved to Imperial Buildings, Derby Road, Long Eaton.

 He married Edith Mary Wilcox on 28 July 1914 in Long Eaton.

 In 1916 he signed up to the North Staffordshire Regiment.
 In 1941 he joined the British Army and served in the Royal Army Pay Corps.